woshimajintao/SDM-Joint-Project/README.md

 # SDM-Joint-Project

 ## Overview
 The SDM-Joint-Project is designed to leverage Neo4j graph database technologies to manage and analyze property-related data effectively.
-This project aims to provide advanced analytics for price prediction and property management insights, particularly tailored for Bed and Breakfast owners in the Catalonia area.
+This project aims to provide advanced analytics for price prediction and property management insights, particularly tailored for hotels owners in the Catalonia area.

 ## Repository Contents
 - `initialize_neo4j_database.py` - Python script to initialize the Neo4j database with the necessary schema and data.